 - 6 tablespoons soy sauce

 - 2 tablespoons sesame oil

-- 2 cm ginger, chopped in thin slices (plus extra for garnish)
+- 2 cm ginger peeled and chopped into thin slices

 - Sesame seeds for garnish (optional)

-- Mix together the soy sauce, lime juice, sesame oil, sliced chilli and ginger in a bowl to make a simple marinade.
+- Mix together the soy sauce, lime juice, sesame oil, chilli flakes and ginger in a bowl to make a simple marinade.

-- Cut each salmon fillet into 4 equal chunks and put into the marinade.
-Turn the salmon pieces over a few times to coat them in the marinade and set aside.
+- Cut each salmon fillet into 4 equal chunks and place into the marinade.
+Turn the salmon pieces over a few times to coat them in the marinade and set aside for 5 minutes.

-- Sprinkle the salmon with a few sesame seeds and some extra chilli and ginger and serve with the rice and green vegetables.
-I like to put the soy sauce and a few limes on the table for everyone to help themselves to extra.
+- Sprinkle the salmon with a few sesame seeds and some sliced chilli.
+Serve with rice and steamed green vegetables.
+I like to put the soy sauce, sesame oil and a few lime quarters on the table for everyone to help themselves to extra.

 - Nutrition information is approximate and meant as a guideline only.